If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 You should also avoid having sex until you have been given the all-clear, to prevent you being re-infected or passing the infection on.

-It is important that you tell your current and any recent sexual partners that you are being treated for trichomoniasis, so that they go for treatment too.
-In the UK it is recommended you tell any sexual partners you have had over the last six months.
+It is important that you tell any recent sexual partners (last six months) that you are being treated for trichomoniasis, so that they go for treatment too.

 Some clinics may also offer to contact your partner using what’s called a ‘contact slip’.
 This is to warn them they may have been exposed and to recommend they get tested and it doesn’t mention your name.